 Your health care team will want to know about any changes you experience throughout treatment; there is no such thing as over-communicating.
 You may also want to have an ophthalmologist (an eye doctor) check your eyes to rule out any concerns unrelated to cancer.
 Some people have other health conditions and take medications that may affect vision, and it’s important to consider other factors that might be contributing to changes in your vision.

 Seek individual counseling with a professional.
 You may feel that the challenges of a cancer diagnosis are yours alone to cope with, but it doesn’t have to be.
 Oncology social workers provide emotional support for people with cancer and their loved ones and can help you face the challenges of a cancer diagnosis and guide you to resources.
-CancerCare offers free counseling and case management from professional oncology social workers who understand the challenges faced by people with cancer and their caregivers.
+CancerCare offers free counseling and resource navigation from professional oncology social workers who understand the challenges faced by people with cancer and their caregivers.
 We can work with you one-on-one to develop strategies for coping with treatment and its side effects.

 Consider joining a support group.
 Support groups are a safe environment where members can relate to each other through a shared, similar experience.
 Joining a support group can provide valuable information while providing a chance to talk with others to learn what they do to manage difficult emotions and side effects of treatment.